 On April 28, 2009, Regal One Corporation was named as a Defendant in a lawsuit filed by a major shareholder in United States District Court, Central District of California.
-The Company has made a motion with the U S District Court to dismiss the case to be heard on August 31, 2009 and further has filed an answer and a counterclaim interpleading action, because certain other individuals have claimed ownership in the securities in question.
+The Company has made a motion with the U S District Court to dismiss the case and further has filed an answer and a counterclaim interpleading action because certain other individuals have claimed ownership in the securities in question.
+The Court ruled and granted the Companies motion to dismiss certain claims, with the rights for the plaintiffs to refile an amended complaint.
+The Plaintiff filed an amended complaint and a motion to dismiss the interpleader action.
+The hearing on the pending motions on the merits was scheduled for November 2, 2009 and the Court took the outstanding motions under submission.
+The plaintiff and the defendants have stipulated to wait for the Courts ruling on the pending motions before proceeding.
 The Company has no opinion at this time as to the outcome of or any potential liability since the case is still in the very early stages.